Mamata risking national security for vote bank politics; BJP to win 35 LS seats in WB: Amit Shah | Politics

 The sources said Shah also flayed TMC MP Kalyan Banerjee for mimicking Vice President Jagdeep Dhankhar, saying such a conduct does not behove a lawmaker.

-''Didi (CM Mamata Banerjee) has put national security at stake for her vote bank politics by keeping the international borders open.
-And the infiltrators vote for her,'' a BJP leader in the meeting said, quoting Shah.
+''Didi (CM Mamata Banerjee) has put national security at stake for her vote bank politics by protecting infiltrators so that they would vote for her,'' a BJP leader present in the meeting said, quoting Shah.

 Noting that Bengal used to lead the nation in every aspect, Shah claimed that it is now known for its cut money, syndicate, infiltration, dyanstic politics and bomb blasts.